Covid 19 coronavirus: House of Travel charges 10 per cent on 'cancellation' of overseas holiday

 It also told the couple their Air New Zealand flights to and from the US were non-refundable.

-But last week, after the Herald made inquiries with Air New Zealand about a couple who couldn't get a refund on $11,800 premium economy flights to London via the US, the airline stumped up all the cash instead of a credit.
+But on Friday, after the Herald made inquiries with Air New Zealand about a couple who couldn't get a refund on $11,800 premium economy flights to London via the US, the airline stumped up all the cash instead of a credit.

 That was because flights to or via America are covered by the US Department of Transportation regulations.

+However after the Herald made inquiries a travel consultant emailed Maxine stating:

+"I have heard that Air New Zealand are considering changing their policy on providing refunds for travel to, from and via the States.
+I have not received confirmation of this from Air New Zealand but will be in touch as soon as I have this."

-Also, after the Herald revealed Flight Centre was charging cancellation fees, that company capped its fee at $700.
+Last Wednesday when the Herald revealed Flight Centre was charging cancellation fees, that company capped its fee at $700.

 READ MORE: